 In some developing countries, the share of the informal economy is greater than that of the formal economy.
 Government planners, donors and NGOs could use the informal or the formal economy to help lift up the wellbeing of the poor and address global challenges such as climate change, but choosing one over the other could lead to most efforts missing the mark.

-In attempting to answer questions about whether or not the informal economy is an impediment to development, whether it should be eliminated or promoted, we realise that the informal economy is not fully understood, is not clearly separated from the formal economy, is difficult to measure and does not necessarily imply illegality.
+This raises further questions about whether or not the informal economy is an impediment to development and whether it should be eliminated or promoted.
+In attempting to answer these, we realise that the informal economy is not fully understood, is not clearly separated from the formal economy, is difficult to measure and does not necessarily imply illegality.

 - Download: 'The Informal Economy'